 May 20: Originally showcased as a 15-minute extract as part of SparkFest Digital 2020.
 Both the writer, Teddy Andraste and producer, Billie-Jo Rainbird, received firsts from Bath Spa University regarding their production of and supporting essays for the extract.

-Nov 21: the show was filmed in a National Theatre style to be used as an accessible alternative to watching the show in-person.
+Nov 21: The show was filmed in a National Theatre style to be used as an accessible alternative to watching the show in-person.
 This filming was the main goal of a successful Crowdfunder campaign.

-Apr 22: an alternative extract of MILK was showcased live as part of Uncaged Theatre’s Caged: A New Writing Night.
+Apr 22: An alternative extract of MILK was showcased live as part of Uncaged Theatre’s Caged: A New Writing Night.

 Black and white image of the back of a woman's head, her hair is in a low bun.
 A rope comes from around her neck like a lead.
 Milk is in the top left surrounded by a box.